OpenITI/documentation/index.md

 -   If you have a question about the corpus, mARkdown annotation or our methods, please consult our FAQs before sending us an email.

-###  - I am not sure there is an appropriate mARkdown annotation, or I am not sure how to annotate a particular part of a text.
+###  I am not sure there is an appropriate mARkdown annotation, or I am not sure how to annotate a particular part of a text.
 What do I do?

-## **Glossary**
+## Glossary

 -   **OpenITI**: a GitHub organization where all texts are hosted